Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions

-Another important ingredient of this article will be the mixed Poisson distributions.
-These distributions were first introduced by Dubourdieu in 1938 for actuarial mathematics and then also studied by Lundberg and others (sometimes under the name ``compound Poisson process'', a term which nowadays means something else); they later also occurred in link with some point processes (see~\cite{Grandell1997}).
+Another key ingredient that we shall need is the mixed Poisson distributions.
+These distributions were first introduced by Dubourdieu in 1938 for actuarial mathematics/insurance modelling~\cite{Dubourdieu1939}, and then also studied by Lundberg and others (sometimes under the name ``compound Poisson processes'', a term that has a different meaning nowadays); they were also used for applications in bacteriology by Neyman \cite{Neyman1939}, in combinatorics by Kuba and Panholzer~\cite{KuPa2014}, for expectation-maximization algorithms by Karlis~\cite{Karlis}, or for the analysis of some point processes by Grandell~\cite{Grandell1997}.
+Their unimodality properties are studied by Masse and Theodorescu~\cite{MasseTheodorescu2005}, and their tail asymptotics are analysed by Wilmot and Lin in~\cite{Willmot, WillmotLin2001}.

-\begin{defi}[Mixed Poisson distributions] Let $X$ denote a non-negative random variable with cumulative distribution function $U$.
-Then the discrete random variable $Y$ with probability mass function given by
+\begin{defi}[Mixed Poisson distributions] Let $X$ denote a nonnegative random variable with cumulative distribution function $U$.
+We say that the discrete random variable $Y$ has a \emph{mixed Poisson distribution with mixing distribution} $U$ and scale parameter $\mppar \geq 0$, if its probability mass function is given for $\ell\ge 0$ by